oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     - This is an Operating System command that bypasses the database to view the data
     - This is called a 'side-channel attack' because the database is unaware of it

-## Task 7: Avoid side-channel attack by encrypting tablespace:
+## Task 7: Avoid side-channel attack by encrypting tablespace

  1. Encrypt the EMPDATA_PROD tablespace with AES256 (default):